HebiRobotics/hebi_gazebo/README.md

 ### Simulating without ROS
 NOTE: Currently the hebi_description pipeline that generates SDF files is not working properly without a minimal ROS install.
 Specifically, the xacro conversion process uses rospack to find hebi_description.
 Once the SDF file is generated, there is no direct dependency on ROS.

+1. Install the gazebo simulator.
+Follow the instructions at http://gazebosim.org/tutorials?tut=install_ubuntu
-1. The hebi_description/models directory contains several subdirectories, one for each kit model.
+2. Clone hebi_gazebo and hebi_description into the same directory.
+This does not need to be in any particular location.
+The hebi_description/models directory contains several subdirectories, one for each HEBI kit model.
-5. Gazebo needs to be told the location of the HEBI plugin and models.
+3. Gazebo needs to be told the location of the HEBI plugin and models.
 To do this, set the following environment variables:
 ```
 export GAZEBO_PLUGIN_PATH=${GAZEBO_PLUGIN_PATH}:path/to/hebi_gazebo/plugin/gazebo9
 export GAZEBO_MODEL_PATH=${GAZEBO_MODEL_PATH}:/path/to/hebi_description/models
 ```
 Note that the plugin path should point to the directory under hebi_gazebo/plugin/ that matches your version of Gazebo (gazebo7 or 9).

-6. You can load your model into Gazebo in one of two ways:
+4. You can load your model into Gazebo in one of two ways:
 a. run gazebo from the terminal `gazebo`.
 The second tab in the left panel menu, "Insert", will have several locations it can find models on your system.
 The HEBI SDF models should appear here if your environment variables are set.
 b.
 Write a .world file that includes the model.
 For an example of this, see hebi_gazebo/worlds/scara_world.world

-7. At this point, your simulated robot can be interacted with through the standard HEBI tools such as Scope or any of the programmatic APIs.
-The arm will have the family name "Arm"
+5. At this point, your simulated robot can be interacted with through the standard HEBI tools such as Scope or the programmatic APIs.
+The arm will have the family name "Arm".